25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 There is nothing wrong with this.
 You may even appreciate it from a customer service standpoint.
 However, you should always be negotiating.

-As we discuss below, negotiating is about much more than haggling over the pay rate.
+And, as I discuss below, negotiating is about much more than haggling over the pay rate.
 It’s also about having alternatives.
 Therefore, even companies that do not negotiate can be a part of your negotiating process.

 3. Travel Nurses Negotiate Reimbursements